Option Moneyness Guide: ITM vs ATM vs OTM

 Moneyness: Exercise and Assignment

-Long call and put options are typically only exercised when they are in-the-money, as this allows the holder to immediately profit by buying (for calls) or selling (for puts) the underlying asset at a better price than the current market price.
+Long call and long put options are typically only exercised when they are in-the-money, as this allows the holder to immediately profit by buying (for calls) or selling (for puts) the underlying asset at a better price than the current market price.
 Exercising out-of-the-money options is rare because doing so would result in an immediate loss.

 In-the-money American-style options pose a risk for options sellers (also known as writers), especially as the option moves deeper into the money.